How do you really sell your business?

 Selling your business comes with complications

 Recently I put a business on the market that the owner had started 33 or so years ago and it was time, in his mid-sixties to find a buyer and therefore new owner of his business.
-The seller has about 15 employees and doesn’t want to close the business and throw everything into the dumpster.
+The seller has about 15 employees.
+He doesn’t want to close the business and throw everything into the dumpster.

 His last full year of operation saw him finish the year with Sellers Discretionary Earnings of just over $900,000.
 Any small business owner would consider that a successful year.